 Moose Mountain Trail Races

-Join them on Saturday, August 27, 2011 for the 18th Annual Moose Mountain Trail Races.
+Join them on Saturday, August 22nd – 8am, 2015 for the 22nd Annual Moose Mountain Trail Races.
 They are part of the Trailrunner Trophy Series.
-This year they are offering a marathon distance.
+They offer 16K, 29K and 42K marathons.
 Visit their web site to learn more and register.